 - Has a quick start and stop time

-Propane generators are also no longer as expensive as they used to be, and as has been pointed out earlier, their life expectancy is longer compared to gas.
+Propane generators are also no longer as expensive as they used to be.
+They have a longer life expectancy than gas.
 There have also been improvements in safety design.
 Propane generators are especially good for powering up small scale systems and other domestic applications.
-Unlike diesel generators, these can be switched off and on when required without fear of damaging the system.
+Unlike diesel generators, you can switch them off and on without fear of damaging the system.

-A small generator has the added benefit of being compatible with recreational vehicles, and it’s also ideal for use on job sites where a power source is required.
-Due to its inherent properties, propane has minimal impact on the environment around you, and it’s also a good choice among buyers living in cold areas where other fuel starts up as quickly.
+A small generator has the added benefit of being compatible with recreational vehicles.
+It’s also ideal for use on job sites where you need a power source.
+Due to its inherent properties, propane has minimal impact on the environment.
+It’s also a good choice among buyers living in cold areas where other fuel starts up as quickly.
+Check this review for the best Yamaha generator as well.

 This type of generator has many benefits, starting with the fact that your solar generator (Check prices here) will be using green, renewable energy, which is good for the environment and is also appropriate for outdoor and emergency applications.
-The solar industry is growing at an exponential rate and now is as good a time as any to invest in one.
+The solar industry is growing at an exponential rate.

-There is a wide range of solar powered units available, and your choice should depend on your power output requirements, its size, price and weight.
+You can choose from a wide range of solar powered units.
+Your choice should depend on your power output requirements, its size, price and weight.
 Of course these requirements will vary from person to person but the following general guide should prove useful.

 What to look for in a solar generator

-- Portable: This has already been pointed but it definitely bears repeating.
-Today you can find portable generators styled like briefcases, making movements easier.
-More than the aesthetics, however, a portable generator will make it easier for you to move from one area to another.
+- Portable: Today you can find portable generators styled like briefcases, making movements easier.
+More than aesthetics, a portable generator will make it easier for you to move from one area to another.
 Depending on your needs, you may get more use out of a portable generator.

-- Check the handles: The generator should have a collapsible and robust handle, and the wheels also need to be comfortable and won’t get flat.
+- Check the handles: The generator should have a collapsible and robust handle.
+The wheels also need to be comfortable and won’t get flat.
 Basically what you want in a portable generator is durability especially if you’re going to use it on rough terrain.

 - Expandable: Solar energy is known for its expandability, and generators should be no exception.
-You will never know just how much power you will need so it’s best to get a generator that allows you to increase output easily.
+You will never know just how much power you will need.
+Therefore, it’s best to get a generator that allows you to increase output easily.
 You might think that you just need a specific amount but as time passes by this could increase.

-Some of these solar generators are expandable via batteries while others by way of solar panels or both.
-The choice is up to you, just make sure that the unit is expandable because it’s going to be cheaper than buying another generator.
+- Some of these solar generators are expandable via batteries while others by way of solar panels or both.
+Be sure the unit is expandable because it’s going to be cheaper than buying another generator.

 Do keep in mind though that the more power you need, the more powerful –and heavier- the unit will be.
 A high end generator powered by solar energy is going to have several extra panels, batteries, and inverters.
 Generators built for rugged use are also going to have a larger and more heavy duty case to meet these requirements.
-If you’re going to use this generator in the outdoors you’ve got to get one that’s been certified durable and built for outdoor use.
+If you’re going to use this generator outdoors, make sure it’s certified durable and built for outdoor use.

-A rugged generator must have a solid body, be portable and can be run regardless of how rough the condition or weather is.
-Don’t let price dictate the type of generator you will use, because what it really all comes down to is quality more than anything.
-You’ve probably heard this before but it bears repeating here: don’t settle for a mediocre product because it’s going to cost you more later on.
+A rugged generator must have a solid body, be portable.
+It should work regardless of how rough the condition or weather is.
+Don’t let price dictate the type of generator you will use.
+It really all comes down to quality.
+You’ve probably heard this before but it bears repeating here.
+Don’t settle for a mediocre product because it’s going to cost you more later on.

-When you need power at your job-site, home, or recreational use, the Ryobi 2,200-Watt Inverter Generator is ready with clean, quiet power for any occasion.
+When you need power at your job-site, home, or recreational use, the Ryobi 2,200-Watt Inverter Generator is ready with clean, quiet power.
 Check prices on the Ryobi Green Gasoline Powered Digital Inverter Generator here

 The information above should give you enough of an idea what to look for in generators for sale.
-Regardless of the product you decide to buy, you must always make it a point to assess their specs to determine if it fits your needs.
+Regardless of the product you decide to buy, assess their specs to determine if it fits your needs.
 This might take time but it will definitely pay off later.